crate mould,turnover box mould

 - Lower injection pressure means that smaller machines may be used.

-These are powerful reasons for using hot runner moulds but the crate moulds are significantly more expensive than equivalent cold runner moulds.
+These are powerful reasons for using hot runner moulds, but the crate moulds are significantly more expensive than equivalent cold runner moulds.

-The disadvantages are few hut worth mentioning:
+The disadvantages are a few but worth mentioning:

 - 24-hour operation is required for maximum economic production.